shadowwr3ck/penlab/README.md

 # penlab
-Attack and recon script for Education uses and Penatration testing labs
+Attack and recon script for Education uses and Penetration testing labs

 This  is a script to make your life easier when working in an  infoSEC lab.
 For Educational uses only.
-I have tested this only on servers that are authorizex to do so.
+I have tested this only on servers and devices that are authorized to do so.
-I will not be held accountable for any misuse of this tool up to and including any unlawful/lawful actions.
+I will not be held accountable for any misuse of this tool up to and including any unlawful actions.
-This is SCTRICLY for educational purposes
+This is STRICTLY for educational purposes